KRMisha/Makefile/README.md

 make cleanassets
 ```

-This will remove all the files in all `bin` directories except the executables.
+This will remove all the files in all `bin` directories, except for executables and tests.

 ### Cleaning